How is deep learning influencing marketing? An interview with a Data Scientist

 Price optimizations.
 Anticipation of whether demand is increasing or decreasing, or if consumers are stocking up on the given product.
 These are problems where perhaps humans could do it better, but they would be physically unable to handle this amount of data.

-From practical examples: with our Research & Development team at Whites Agency, we hack the Google algorithm to advise companies on SEO positioning.
+From practical examples: with our Research & Development team at Whites Agency, we hack the Google algorithm to advise companies on advanced SEO.
 We are also working on the automatic allocation of marketing budgets to get the best return on investment in multi-channel campaigns for the same money.

 I’m sure I have omitted something in these examples.
 It is a versatile tool that can be applied wherever there is data and a problem to be solved.